picccard/blog/content/posts/github-runners-self-hosted-part-1.md

 # How to run GitHub Runners Self-Hosted in Azure

-## Why not just use GitHub-hosted runners
+## Why self-hosted runners
-GitHub-hosted runners are great and comes in a variety of flavors with different OS and release versions, and include a bunch of preinstalled software.
+GitHub-hosted runners are great!
+They come in a variety OS and release versions, and with a bunch of preinstalled software.
-But sometimes you require something custom to fulfill your needs, such as beefier hardware for bigger or longer runs, another operation system, some custom software or network access into a private vNet.
-This is where self-hosted runners come to play.

-## How
+However self-hosted runners allows for more flexibility when you require something different, such as:
+- beefier hardware
+- longer workflow runs
+- other OS
+- private vnet access

-While GitHub-hosted runners runs on virtual machines [https://github.com/actions/runner-images](https://github.com/actions/runner-images), self-hosted runners can run from both on-prem and in a cloud, inside of a virtual machine or in a container.
-Heck, you could run it on your physical machine if you want to.
+While GitHub-hosted runners are hosted on [virtual machines](https://github.com/actions/runner-images#about), self-hosted runners can run from both on-prem and in a cloud, inside of a virtual machine or in a container.
+Heck, you can run it on your physical machine if you want to!

 So in this post I'll go over how to create a container image for a self-hosted runner, how to run it in Azure and some gotchas I encountered.